sgoemans/TDD_BowerBackboneJasminePhantomjsKarma/README.md

 A typical set of collection tests should verify that:
 * Collection objects can be created with or without initializing them with model objects
 * Model objects can be added and removed from a collection
-* Events are triggered on container and model changes
+* Events are triggered on collection and model changes
 * Data is appropriately synchronized with the backend Let us begin with a simple collection creation test.
-For simplicity sake, we do not employ a full blown data server (REST) here, but rely on a simple WebStorage addin for Backbone, called ´Backbone.LocalStorage´.
+For simplicity sake, we do not employ a full blown data server (REST) here, but rely on a WebStorage addin for Backbone, called ´Backbone.LocalStorage´.
 The specrunner test.html now looks like this:

 ```